zkrising/Tachi/docs/docs/contributing/setup.md

 Don't worry.
 You can run Linux as a subsystem inside Windows, without any virtual machine nonsense.
 It's a bit of a headache to get sorted, but Microsoft provide a decent [setup guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-!!! note
+!!! danger
 	You can pick your own Linux distro to use when setting up WSL2.
-I **highly** recommend using Ubuntu or Debian for this.
-They're the most battle tested distributions for WSL2.

-	**Kali Linux is NOT Ubuntu.** Don't use it.
+	**YOU MUST PICK UBUNTU LATEST (22.04) UNLESS YOU KNOW EXACTLY WHAT YOU ARE DOING**.
+Anything else will likely have *ancient* versions of software installed, and will cause some obscene headaches.

+	**UBUNTU 20.04 LTS HAS A SIGNIFICANTLY-TOO-OLD VERSION OF GIT.
+DO NOT USE IT.**

 ### I'm on Mac.